 The program sends a two-person team of one paramedic and one nurse practitioner to patient homes to ensure they have what they need for a smooth recovery.
 Through its collaboration with Jvion, Grady has been able to improve health outcomes while boosting patient engagement across Atlanta’s diverse neighborhoods.

-Within a year, Grady has seen a 10% decrease in readmissions for the population targeted by MIH and the Cognitive Clinical Success Machine.
-Not only was the immediate risk of a hospitalization decreased, the actions taken resulted in a lasting impact that decreased the risk of future hospital admissions.
+Within a year, Grady has seen a 10% decrease in readmissions for the population targeted by MIH and the Jvion Machine.
+Not only was the immediate risk of hospitalization decreased, the actions taken resulted in a lasting impact that decreased the risk of future hospital admissions.
 And the program is helping to lower the cost of care.
-Across 2016-2017, Grady saved almost $700,000 in direct costs and realized a greater than 500% return on the program.
-And this was realized even with limited adoption of the solution.
-Going forward, Grady plans to expand the program to serve more patients with the individualized, personal care that is keeping Atlanteans healthier and out of the hospital.Learn how Jvion can help you
+Across two years, Grady saved almost $700,000 in direct costs and realized a greater than 500% return on the program.
+Going forward, Grady plans to expand the program to serve more patients with the individualized, personal care that is keeping Atlantans healthier and out of the hospital.Learn how Jvion can help you

 "With the information delivered by the Jvion Machine, our practitioners are better able to zero in on high-risk patients.
 We are able to pinpoint those individuals who are at risk so that we can better align our clinical and community resources.
 And in the complex social and economic environment in which we deliver care, we require the kind of power delivered through a patient-centered tool like the Jvion Machine to reduce suffering and help us do more for our patients.”